CagriCatik/ROS2-TF-URDF-RViz-Gazebo/webpage/docs/01_intro/01_overview.md

 # Overview

-This documentation provides an in-depth exploration of essential ROS2 concepts: **TF (Transform Frames)**, **URDF (Unified Robot Description Format)**, **RViz (Robot Visualization)**, and **Gazebo (Simulation Environment)**.
+This chapter provides an in-depth exploration of essential ROS2 concepts: TF (Transform Frames), URDF (Unified Robot Description Format), RViz (Robot Visualization), and Gazebo (Simulation Environment).
 The learning-path is designed to empower learners to design custom robotic applications and simulate robots efficiently.
 It is structured to guide users through the process step-by-step, emphasizing practical application and hands-on learning.

 ## Prerequisites
 Before proceeding, ensure you have a solid understanding of ROS2 basics, including: